jtescher/jtescher.github.io/_drafts/2014-04-7-creating-a-metrics-dashboard-with-ember-and-rails-part-one.md

 your data set grows, this gets out of hand.

-There are some services that will handle parts of this for you like [Geckoboard](http://www.geckoboard.com/), but once you need to expost a partner dashboard, or use charts that geckoboard does not provide, a custom solution is required.
+There are some services that will handle parts of this for you like [Geckoboard](http://www.geckoboard.com/), but once you need to expose a partner dashboard, or use charts that Geckoboard does not provide, a custom solution is required.

 Today we're going to talk about a fully client side solution using Ember.js.
 We will expose the metrics we collect from our various services via API's and collect them in a rails app specific API.